ProjetPP/Documentation/data-model.md

 Here are the serialization for the possible nodes:

 ### *resource*
-The `resource` serialization has two primary attributes:
+The `resource` serialization has three primary attributes:
 * `value` that is a string representation of the resource (for interoperability).
 * `value-type` (optional) that adds information about the type of the entity.
 Each module can use its own types or use basic types specified just after.
 Default: `string`.
+* `range` (optional) used in order to contains type informations as specified by the typing extension of the data model.

 There may be additional attributes depending on the `value-type`.